SebRM/layomap/README.md

 - `900.1` is considered a **frame object**.
 There shall be at most 1 object with symbol 900.1!
 It must be a line object, and it must end where it started.

-  Every object in both the source map and the layout mapvthat are outside the frame object will be cutout and the frame stays.
+  Every object in both the source map and the layout map that are outside the frame object will be cutout and the frame stays.

 ## The future